Lyn-Em/design-system/doc/components/index.md

 language, clear visuals or icons, and easy-to-read layouts, ensuring that users can easily grasp the key points without confusion or overwhelm.

-## Donut chart

-A donut chart is a UI/UX component similar to a pie chart but with a circular hole in the middle, creating a "donut" shape.
-It is used to represent proportional data, with each segment of the chart illustrating a category's contribution to the whole.
-Donut charts are effective for displaying parts of a whole, such as market share, resource distribution, or percentage breakdowns.
-The central hole can also be used to display a total value or additional information, enhancing the chart's functionality.
-With its clean and visually appealing design, the donut chart is often favored for dashboards or data visualizations, offering clear, intuitive insights with the added benefit of a modern aesthetic.

 ## Dropdown menu

 A dropdown menu is a UI/UX component that allows users to select an option from